Instrumental Variable Value Iteration for Causal Offline Reinforcement Learning: Introduction

 \subsection{Related Work}

-RL in the presence of UCs has attracted increasing attention; see \S\ref{sec:morerelatedwork} for a detailed overview of related work.
+\textbf{Identification of Causal Estimand in Sequential Settings} RL in the presence of UCs has attracted increasing attention.
 One major difficulty of working with unobserved confounders is the issue of identification.
 When unobserved confounders are present, causal effects of actions are not identifiable from data without further assumptions.
 In these settings, several approaches are available.
-The first one is the sensitivity-analysis based approach \cite{rosenbaum2002}, where we posit additional sensitivity assumptions on how strong the unobserved confounding can possibly be.
+The first one is the sensitivity-analysis based approach \citep{rosenbaum2002}, where we posit additional sensitivity assumptions on how strong the unobserved confounding can possibly be.
 These sensitivity assumptions enable partial identification of the causal quantity.
-This approach is employed by a sequence of work in \cite{pmlr-v89-kallus19a, kallus2020confounding,Kallus2021,namkoong2020off}.
+This approach is employed by a series of work by \citet{pmlr-v89-kallus19a, kallus2020confounding,Kallus2021,namkoong2020off}.
 The second approach is to assume access to other auxiliary variables that can enable point or partial identification.
 We adopt the second approach in this work, by assuming the access to instrumental variables.
-Under an additive UC assumption (see~\eqref{eq:modelbegin}), instrumental variables can enable \textbf{point identification} of the structural quantity through conditional moment restriction (along with certain completeness assumptions; see Remark~\ref{rm:id}), allowing us to work with continuous actions and continuous IVs.
+Under an additive UC assumption (see~Eq.\ \ref{eq:modelbegin}), instrumental variables can enable \textbf{point identification} of the structural quantity through conditional moment restriction (along with certain completeness assumptions), allowing us to work with continuous actions and continuous IVs.
 For example, in the NICU application, differential travel time (the IV) is a continuous quantity.
-Note that several other related works also study the use of instrumental variables~\cite{Pu_2021,chen2021estimating}.
-These works, and in particular \cite{chen2021estimating}, rely on partial identification bounds in the fully nonparametric IV setting \cite{manski1990nonparametric, balke1994counterfactual}.
+Note that several other related works also study the use of instrumental variables~\citep{Pu_2021,chen2021estimating}.
+These works, and in particular the work by \cite{chen2021estimating}, rely on partial identification bounds in the fully nonparametric IV setting \citep{manski1990nonparametric, balke1994counterfactual}.
 These bounds are only available for binary IVs or binary treatments, restricting the use of their algorithms in many real-world scenarios where the IV is continuous.
 A continuous IV like the differential travel time must be dichotomized if one were to apply these algorithms.